 #1: Camping Comfy

-There’s nothing worse than a big day of the great outdoors only to find that your tent and sleeping bag aren’t comfortable at all, so tent camping hacks are a must have.
-The best way to combat this discomfort is with a sleeping bag pad that can be inserted underneath for extra comfort.
+There’s nothing worse than a big day of the great outdoors only to find that your new tent and your sleeping bag setup aren’t comfortable at all, so tent camping hacks are a must have.
+The best way to combat this discomfort is with an air sleeping pad pad that can be inserted underneath for extra comfort.
 With one of these, you can turn even the cheapest and flimsiest bag into something luxurious, so it’s one thing that you should never be without.